Jickab/Jickab/README.md

 - 👋 Hi, I’m @Jickab
 - 👀 I’m interested in trading
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Aran
-- 📫 How to reach me ...
+- 📫 How to reach me! connect with email

 <!---
 Jickab/Jickab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.